retroxsky06/Final_Project/README.md

 ## Project Phases
 ![fig1](2)
 ### Phase 1.
 Data Review and Cleaning
-The first part of our Analysis involved looking at the raw data to ensure it was usable for our analysis.
+The first part of the analysis involved looking at the raw data to ensure it was usable for the analysis.
 The dataset was relatively clean; however, two columns, body mass index (BMI) and smoking status had missing values.
 1,458 records had shown NaN (null values) in the column, and initially, I thought about removing the records as it represented a small portion of the dataset.
 With further investigation, it contained 140 records of patients who suffered a stroke.
 As the dataset had 738 patients who suffered from a stroke compared to 42,00 that did not, the information was valuable to retain.
 The NaN values in the BMI column were instead replaced with the mean of BMI.
 Additionally, 13,292 records of the dataset had missing values under the smoking status column, accounting for 30.6% of the data.
 As the records are a significant portion of the dataset, a new category “unknown” was created to account for the missing values.
 Python’s pandas and numpy were used to clean the dataset.

 After conducting an initial exploratory data analysis, additional cleaning of the data occurred in which four columns- residence type, work type, average glucose level, and BMI were removed.

 **Integration of Database:** Once the data was cleaned, it was connected and stored in a local PostgreSQL server using SQLAlchemy.
 The cleaned data was accessed using a Postgres query through Jupyter Notebook to connect to the Machine Learning Model.

 ### Phase 2.
 Exploratory Data Analysis
-Once the preliminary data cleaning was complete, initial investigations to discover any patterns and correlations among features (all variables except stroke) and target variable (stroke).
-Insights are highlighted below:
+Once the preliminary data cleaning was complete, initial investigations to discover any patterns and correlations among features.
+Observations are highlighted below:
 - There is a significant difference between patients that suffered from a stroke (783 or 1.8%), compared to those that did not (42,617 or 98.2%).
 The dataset is extremely unbalanced, which will need to be amended prior inputting the data into a machine learning algorithm.
 - Age: The risk of experiencing a stroke increases as a patient's age advances.
 - Gender: Gender is not a variable that discriminates between a person having a stroke or not.